-If the response by the OWRC ADA Coordinator or their designee does not satisfactorily resolve the issue, the complainant and/or the complainant's designee may appeal the decision within 15 calendar days after receipt of the response to the Court Administrator, or their designee.
-Within 15 calendar days after receipt of the appeal, the Court Administrator, or their designee, may contact the complainant to discuss the complaint and possible resolutions, if any.
-Within 15 calendar days after such contact, the Court Administrator, or their designee, will respond in writing and in an accessible format, where appropriate, stating the Trial Court's position and offering options, if any, for resolution of the complaint.
+If the response by the ADA Coordinator or their designee does not satisfactorily resolve the issue, the Complainant may appeal the decision within 15 calendar days after receipt of the response to the Director of Office of Workplace Rights & Compliance (OWRC).
+Within 15 calendar days after receipt of the appeal, the Director, or their designee, may contact the Complainant to discuss the complaint and possible resolutions, if any.
+Within 15 calendar days after such contact, the Director will respond in the Complainants preferred method of communication, where appropriate, stating the Trial Court's position and offering options, if any, for resolution of the complaint.

-The decision of the Court Administrator, or their designee, shall be final for purposes of this Grievance Procedure.
+The decision of the OWRC Director, or their designee, shall be final for purposes of this Grievance Procedure.

 Cathlin Corbitt